-How can wear a respirator help patients undergoing chemotherapy?
+How can wearing a respirator help patients undergoing chemotherapy?

-have been scientifically proven to filter 99.6% of all viruses and 99.77% of bacteria.
-Unlike other masks, Cambridge Masks contain military-grade activated carbon cloth as well as silver thread in the filament surface.
-Together with the anti-bacterial silver, the carbon cloth first traps any bacteria and then draws out the gel-like cytoplasm inside - killing it an preventing infection.
+At times, patients will still need to visit hospitals and public places while undergoing chemotherapy treatment.
+Exposure to opportunistic pathogens increases whenever we are around other people, especially other sick people.
+Respirators provide an effective barrier between the patient and anything nasty floating around in the air.
+The Cambridge Mask PRO has been scientifically proven to filter 99.6% of viruses and 99.77% of bacteria.
+Unlike other masks, the Cambridge Mask PRO contains military-grade activated carbon cloth as well as silver thread in the filament surface.
+Together with the anti-bacterial silver, the carbon cloth first traps any bacteria and then draws out the gel-like cytoplasm inside - killing it and preventing infection.

-- Orally - Chemotherapy doing through pills, capsules or liquids for a patient to swallow.
+- Orally: Chemotherapy pills, capsules or liquids are given to the patient to swallow

-- Intravenously - The chemotherapy drips directly into a vein through an IV.
+- Intravenously: A chemotherapy drip is fed directly into the vein through an IV

-- Injected - An injection in the arm, thigh, hip or stomach.
+- Injected: An injection is made into the arm, hip, or thigh

-- Intrathecal - An injection between the layers of tissue covering the brain or spinal cord
+- Intrathecal: An injection is made between the layers of tissue covering the brain or spinal cord

-- Intraperitoneal - The chemotherapy is administered to the peritoneal cavity, which is the area of your body that contains your major organs such as the stomach, liver, and intestines.
+- Intraperitoneal: The chemotherapy is administered to the peritoneal cavity, which is the area of the body that contains the major organs such as the stomach, liver, and intestines

-- Topically - Chemotherapy cream can b directly to the skin.
+- Topically: Chemotherapy cream can be directly applied to the skin

 How does chemotherapy work?